nephewtom/myconf/README.md

 # myconf
 This repo stores my configuration settings for bash & GNU Emacs under Linux and Mac OS X.

-In order to set bash environment and aliases, it is necessary to source the corresponding script.
+In order to set bash environment and aliases, it is necessary to source the corresponding script.</br>
 For example, on Ubuntu 14.04:

     user@ubuntu:~$ cat .bash_aliases